Azure/reddog-aks-workshop/docs/cheatsheets/monitoring-cheatsheet.md

 Enter the userid and password (admin:admin) and then follow the prompts to reset the admin password

-Click on the '/Node Exporter/USE Method/Cluster' dashboard, and notice that the data is only sourced from the linux nodes.
+Click on the '/Node Exporter/USE Method/Cluster' dashboard, and notice that the data is only sourced from the Linux nodes.